 The bill S. 280 proposes amendments to Section 56-5-6540 of the South Carolina Code of Laws, specifically addressing the admissibility of safety belt violations as evidence in civil actions.
 The key changes include the removal of provisions that previously stated a violation of safety belt laws is not considered negligence per se or contributory negligence, and that such violations are not admissible as evidence in civil actions.
-This change aims to allow for the consideration of safety belt usage in negligence claims, potentially impacting the outcomes of civil lawsuits related to vehicle accidents.
+This change allows for the possibility that evidence of safety belt violations can be presented in court, potentially impacting the outcomes of civil cases related to negligence.

-Additionally, the bill maintains existing penalties for safety belt violations, which include a maximum fine of $25, and stipulates that these violations do not constitute a criminal offense.
-It also outlines the conditions under which law enforcement may issue citations or conduct searches related to safety belt violations.
-The bill is set to take effect upon approval by the Governor, indicating a significant shift in how safety belt compliance may be treated in legal contexts within South Carolina.
+Additionally, the bill maintains existing penalties for safety belt violations, which include a maximum fine of $25, with no court costs or surcharges, and stipulates that such violations do not constitute a criminal offense.
+The bill also outlines the conditions under which law enforcement may issue citations for safety belt violations and clarifies that a violation cannot be the sole reason for a vehicle search.
+The proposed changes aim to enhance accountability regarding safety belt use while ensuring that enforcement remains fair and just.
+The act will take effect upon approval by the Governor.

 Latest Version: 56-5-6540